Work Injury Damages are a modified entitlement to common law damages regulated by the Workers Compensation Act NSW 1987.

 To claim work injury damages an injured worker must first satisfy the two limbed test for damages:

-- Firstly, an injured worker must be able to prove through evidence that their employer was negligent, and that such negligence caused the worker to
+- Firstly, an injured worker must be able to prove through evidence that their employer was negligent, and that such negligence caused the worker to become injured.

 - Secondly, the injured worker will need to get a whole person impairment score equal to, or greater than 15%.
 An assessment of whole person impairment is conducted by a Doctor who will assess the injuries based on WorkCover guidelines used for the purpose of assessing impairment.